elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/call-apply-decorators-forwarding.md

 ---

-### Explain, the function and syntax of the function call() method?
+### Explain the function and syntax of the function call() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The call method allows a function belonging to one object to be assigned and called for a different object.
-The call method provides a new value of “this” to the function.
-With call, you can write a method once and then inherit it in another object, without having to rewrite the method for the new object.
-The call method expects a list of arguments verses an array of arguments in the apply method.</div><br />
+The call method provides a new "this" value to the function.
+You can use the "call" method to write a method once and then inherit it in another object without having to rewrite the method for the new object.
+The call method expects a list of parameters, whereas the apply method expects an array of arguments.</div><br />
   <div><strong>Technical Response:</strong> The call() method allows for a function/method belonging to one object to be assigned and called for a different object.
-The call() method provides a new value of this to the function/method.
-With call(), you can write a method once and then inherit it in another object, without having to rewrite the method for the new object.
-While the syntax of this function is almost identical to that of apply(), the fundamental difference is that call() accepts an argument list, while apply() accepts a single array of arguments.
+The call() method provides a new " this " value to the function/method.
+You can use the "call" method to write a method once and then inherit it in another object without having to rewrite the method for the new object.
+The call method expects a list of parameters, whereas the apply method expects an array of arguments.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />